(This post contains affiliate links for which I earn a small commission, but come at no extra cost to you! Thanks as always for your support!

 Bucket list #18: Write a book on something I actually kind of like

 My blog has only been up for two months officially since my first post, and ya girl already wrote a book.
-I’m just as shocked as everyone I told and everyone that witnessed it and to be honest, it was the typical “yasmin” book.
+I’m just as shocked as everyone I told and everyone that witnessed it and honestly, it was the typical “Yasmin” book.
 I’m talking, written in 6 hours straight because I procrastinated and having twenty tabs open for research, but IT’S FINALLY DONE AND UP ON AMAZON!
 I still can’t believe it and it’s been like two weeks!
-All thanks to upwork.com so here’s my upwork review & how-to!
+All thanks to upwork.com so here’s my Upwork review & how-to!

 So let me tell you how I did it and how you can find amazing opportunities like this for you!
 So if you are a travel writer/blogger, love to write for others, freelancer, or just want to write for someone for a day, YOU NEED TO DISCOVER UPWORK!
 I’m not getting paid to promote this by the way, but I think this is such a great resource!

 I heard this website from an interview on Alexa Miser’s absolutely amazing podcast, Break Into Travel Writing, and one of her interviewees talked about how she looks for freelancing jobs on Upwork.com.
 She raved about how she has found so many opportunities, so I believe I signed up for it just that night and filled out my profile immediately.